pietheinstrengholt/azure-data-engineering-conference-workshop/labs/bonus/README.md

 For this lab, use **Environment 3** within your hosted lab environment.

-## Exercise 0: Start the dedicated SQL pool
+## Exercise 0: Start the dedicated SQL pool and lab VM

 This lab uses the dedicated SQL pool.
 As a first step, make sure it is not paused.
 If so, start it by following these instructions:

+### Task 1: Start the dedicated SQL pool

 1. Open Synapse Studio (<https://web.azuresynapse.net/>).